ccnmtl/compiled3/content/articles/360-video-edu-context.md

 ---
-title: "Using Backward Design for the Purposeful Use of 360 Video in Educational Contexts"
+title: "Using Backward Design To Give Purpose to 360-Degree Videos"
 date: 2022-10-31
 type: "post"
 authors: ["hentrich"]
-tags: ["process","video","user-experience"]
+tags: ["process","video","user-experience","360-degree video","immersive media"]
 lede: "For the Greek Streets Project we used a backward design framework to guide our use of technology, rather than having the technology dictate classroom use.
-We applied ideas from VR to a web experience with 360 videos that allows students to experience street art in situ."
+We applied ideas from VR to a web experience with 360-degree videos that allows students to experience street art in situ."
-shortlede: "Using backward design we applied ideas from VR to a web experience with 360 videos that allows students to experience street art in situ."
+shortlede: "Using backward design we applied ideas from VR to a web experience with 360-degree videos that allows students to experience street art in situ."
 poster: "poster-360-video-edu-context.jpg"
 thumbnail: "thumbnail-360-video-edu-context.jpg"
 socmediaimg: "socmediaimg-360-video-edu-context.jpg"